minio/docs/source/administration/object-management/transition-objects-to-azure.rst

        MinIO recommends specifying this optional prefix for remote storage tiers which contain other data, including transitioned objects from other MinIO deployments.
-This prefix should provide a clear reference back to the source MinIO deployment to faciliate ease of operations related to diagnostics, maintenance, or disaster recovery.
+This prefix should provide a clear reference back to the source MinIO deployment to facilitate ease of operations related to diagnostics, maintenance, or disaster recovery.

-   * - :mc-cmd:`ACCOUNT <mc ilm tier add --account-name>`
+   * - :mc-cmd:`STORAGE_CLASS <mc ilm tier add --storage-class>`
-     - The account name MinIO uses to access the bucket.
-The account name *must* correspond to an :abbr:`Azure (Microsoft Azure)` user with the required :ref:`permissions
+     - The Azure access tier MinIO applies to objects transitioned to the Azure container.
-       <minio-lifecycle-management-transition-to-azure-permissions-remote>`.

-       You cannot change this account name after creating the tier.

-   * - :mc-cmd:`KEY <mc ilm tier add --account-key>`
-     - The corresponding key for the specified ``ACCOUNT``.
+       MinIO tiering behavior depends on the remote storage returning objects immediately (milliseconds to seconds) upon request.
+       MinIO therefore *cannot* support remote storage which requires rehydration, wait periods, or manual intervention.

+       The following Azure access tiers meet MinIO's requirements as a remote tier:

+       - ``Hot``
+       - ``Cool``

+       For more information, see :azure-docs:`Hot, cool, and archive access tiers for blob data <storage/blobs/access-tiers-overview.html>`.

 3) Create and Apply the Transition Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~